Ta1265/myExceleditor/README.txt

 6. drag this "myExcelEditor" folder onto your Desktop and put all the raw .xls files you want to manipulate into it.

-8. in the command prompt navigate to the folder by typing -> cd Desktop\momsFormater
+8. in the command prompt navigate to the folder by typing -> cd Desktop\myFormater

 *SIDE NOTE - in cmd type -> dir
 	to list all the files in the folder and copy paste them to 		a note pad for quick access forcopy pasting into the 	program later on.

-9. in command prompt type -> momsExcelEditor.py
+9. in command prompt type -> myExcelEditor.py
 	Then follow the instructions given by the program in the command prompt